sixtyoneeighty/streamlit-replicate-img-app/README.md

 ## Overview

-Powered by cutting-edge AI models running on [Replicate](https://replicate.com/about) and wrapped in a Streamlit interface, this app lets you transform plain text prompts into mesmerizing visual masterpieces.
+Powered by cutting-edge AI models running on [TOGETHER](https://TOGETHER.com/about) and wrapped in a Streamlit interface, this app lets you transform plain text prompts into mesmerizing visual masterpieces.

 ## Technical Features

-- **Neural Model**: Leverages the power of the replicate.run model for image generation, providing detailed and accurate depictions.
+- **Neural Model**: Leverages the power of the TOGETHER.run model for image generation, providing detailed and accurate depictions.
 - **Streamlit Framework**: Built atop the versatile Streamlit library, ensuring a smooth and responsive UI/UX.
 - **Dynamic Customization**: You can peek "under the hood", tune hyperparameters like guidance_scale, prompt_strength, and more for fine-grained control.
 - **Gallery**: A curated gallery for inspiration, showcasing the prowess of the underlying model.